ibm-cloud-docs/openwhisk/pkg_obstorage.md

 You can use the [`package update`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_pkg_bind) command to bind the endpoint of a bucket to a specific action or to the `cloud-object-storage` package.
 Replace `<bucket_endpoint>` with the endpoint of your bucket.

 When you update parameters for a package, action, or trigger you must specify all previously created parameters.
-Otherwise, the previously created paramters are removed.
+Otherwise, the previously created parameters are removed.
 Any services that were bound to the package are also removed, so after you update other parameters you must [bind services](/docs/openwhisk?topic=cloud-functions-services) to your package again.
 {: important}

 **Bind parameters to all actions in a package**